Valencia-oh/PKMN-Jade/README.md

 - overhauled PC (added with CSE)
 - Fairy Type
 - Expanded Gym teams to feature new pokemon for Falkner, Bugsy, Morty, and Pryce (with Whitney also getting a snubbull)
-- A surprise near Ecretek City
+- A surprise near Ecruteak City

 ## New Pokemon Locations:
 #### Future Pokemon Locations